Federal Tax Lien: How to Solve the Problem

 A judgment lien must be perfected by a court judgment to achieve priority over a federal tax lien.

-Federal Tax Liens and Credit Reporting Agencies
+Federal Tax Liens and the Credit Report

 Prior to 2018, a federal tax lien had a significant impact on the credit report of taxpayers, typically pushing scores down by more than 100 points.